imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 ➕ Easy to get started.
 ➕ Kubernetes CLI connects easily through the public endpoint.

-However, it have some drawbacks:
+However, it has some drawbacks:
 ➖ Public endpoint exposure on internet is not tolerated for some use cases.
 ➖ Worker nodes connect to control plane over public endpoint (within Azure backbone).